The Road to Change

-The desire to want “more” is an impending trait of human beings.
+The desire to want more is an impending trait of human beings.
 We can never be satisfied with the blessings we receive.
 We hold a strong desire to acquire something but once it is ours, we wish for better or something entirely different without first being grateful.
 Just like kids, who ask for a new scooter, although they have a bicycle that has only been ridden once.
 Wanting to change the way we look to reflect the appearance of others is another example of human nature.
-Plastic surgeries- those superfluous in nature- are one of the most demoralizing actions of man that have proven us as unappreciative and selfish peoples.
+Plastic surgeries--those superfluous in nature--are one of the most demoralizing actions of mankind that have proven us as unappreciative and selfish peoples.

-Within “Humanoid in the Manger” Bernadine Healy expresses aspects of humans accepting their offspring as they are naturally born, verses altering their genes to create a “more desirable” child.
+Within “Humanoid in the Manger” Bernadine Healy expresses aspects of humans accepting their offspring as they are naturally born, versus altering their genes to create a more "desirable" child.
 Healy then poses his concern towards effects these developments could have on social classes.
-The capable wealthy class can afford to genetically alter their offspring but the poor and middle class citizens cannot.
+The capable wealthy class can afford to genetically alter their offspring but the poor and middle-class citizens cannot.
 Is this fair?
 Should these “God-playing” experiments (techno-eugenics) even be legal?
 Will this create a Social Darwinism effect, causing future generations to have been selectively manipulated?
-Would naturally developed children one day be filtered out by “superior” ones?
+Will naturally developed children one day be filtered out by “superior” ones?

 Manipulating perfectly healthy genes to “upgrade” a child is a morally corrupt desire that will result in great consequence.
 Mankind has a relentless desire for control and power.
-However, “Godly” abilities are not ours to poses.
-We must comprehend the concept of “separation of powers” and accept it as truth.
+However, Godly abilities are not ours to poses.
+We must comprehend the concept of divine power and accept it as truth.
 They were ordained for a reason.
-We cannot handle having control of the future, time travel, and DNA formation of human beings.
+We cannot handle having control of the future, time travel, or DNA formation of human beings.

 We should not make techno-eugenics legal and risk furthering these developments.
 The slightest tweak to a perfectly healthy cell has the possibility to cause a malfunction within our bodies or those of our children.
 This may spread to become an outbreak that developed into mass infection within communities and then countries.
 The worst possibility of all is that we could completely erase the idea of natural reproduction.
 It would seem like a foreign art or ancient practice, making it no longer desirable.
 This natural development that united humankind would be forever gone.
 I know this is speaking at great lengths, but we have no idea where this type of science can lead us.
 The chances we take might be detrimental; and what is done, may not be easy or possible to fix.